[Looking for the I-765 Update Page referenced in the 08/18/20 NAFSA.news? Click here.]

 - Protect the immigration status of students, scholars, staff, and faculty at U.S. educational institutions

-- Provide flexibility on deadlines, filing windows, penalty counts, reporting requirements, and filing/adjudication processes
+- Provide flexibility on deadlines, courses of study, filing windows, penalty counts, reporting requirements, and filing/adjudication processes

 - Use a "one government" approach where each Agency and their component bureaus and offices honor each other's COVID-19 policies